D (video game): Development and release

 Development of D lasted about one year and was directed by Warp president Kenji Eno.
 Eno was heavily inspired by Polarware's Transylvania adventure game series and he believes D would have never been created if it were not for playing those games.
 Eno and Warp were still relatively unknown in the industry, and D would be their first major title.
 With this in mind, Eno felt that he was gambling his development career on D, and if it were not successful he would stop developing games.
 There were three phases to Ds development: the adventure game structure, the story creation, and finally violence was added.
 Since the adventure gameplay was largely finished before the story began to take fruition, flashbacks were added to detail the plot.
 The plot was largely based on that of Dracula, but Eno found it too boring, and so added violence and cannibalism to make the game more striking.
 The FMVs were created using Amiga 4000s.

 Eno believed D's violent cannibalistic themes would be deemed taboo or too horrifying by others and was worried the game would not be permitted for publishing.
 With this in mind, Eno kept many of the violent sequences a secret, including from other members of Warp.
 When the game was finished, he submitted a "clean" version (i.e. without the violent and disturbing story content) for approval.
 He deliberately submitted the master late, knowing that part of the penalty would require him to hand-deliver it to the manufacturers in the United States.
-While on the plane ride to the US, he switched the "clean" discs with the finalized discs including the horrific content, thus completely bypassing all censorship.D was a success in Japan.
+While on the plane ride to the US, he switched the "clean" discs with the finalized discs including the horrific content, thus completely bypassing all censorship.D was released in Japan for the 3DO on April 1, 1995.D was a success in Japan.
 In total it sold one million copies there and the Saturn version reached the top of the sales charts in its first week.
+It had sold 450,000 copies in Japan by August 1996.
 It was one of the few genuine hits for the 3DO in Japan, and drew a significant cult following of hardcore fans even before being ported to other systems.
 A Japanese re-release for the 3DO titled D's Diner: Director's Cut contained additional content and a bonus soundtrack disc.
 The PlayStation release of D was set to be published by Acclaim and manufactured by Sony.
 Orders for around 100,000 units had already been made before Sony decided to give their other titles manufacturing priority.
 Sony told Eno they had only manufactured 40,000 units, which made Eno very upset, but ultimately, Sony had only manufactured 28,000 units.
 This shortage upset Eno so much that he later announced, at a Sony event, that he would release his next games for the Sega Saturn.
 Warp's later games, including Enemy Zero (1996) and D2 (1999), were released exclusively on Sega platforms.